-This article will guide you through the best practices to deploy and distribute the workload on a multi-cloud Kubernetes environment on Scaleway's Kosmos.
+This article will guide you through the best practices to deploy and distribute the workload on a Kubernetes environment on Scaleway's Kosmos.

 ⚠️ Warning reminder